mailgun/godebug/README.md

 ### DEPRECATED!
 There will be no further development.
 Please use https://github.com/derekparker/delve.
+But if you want to keep the project going and ready to become its maintaner please contact us and we can make you one.

 godebug